 We already know of the documented gold sales by global central banks during this period.
 If indeed the allegations brought about by GATA can be proven correct, the central banks were victorious in their attempt to control, manipulate and depress the gold price.
 In a market where there is a supply deficit, central bank selling of their gold reserves has been a major attribute to artificially maintain the global price of the metal subdued.

 The question posed whether central banks have been successful in controlling the gold price is yes in this author’s view.
 In the brief history introduced above, one can see the intervention central bankers have had on the gold price.
-Yet, it is a question of a short-term success.
-As central bank supply of gold is limited and their ability to print paper currency is not applicable to gold, eventually free-market forces will prevail.
-The true value of gold related to the price of paper currencies will ultimately be revealed, yet patience may be required.
+Yet, it is a question of short-term success.
+As central bank supply of gold is limited and their ability to print paper currency is not applicable to gold, eventually, free-market forces will prevail.
+The true value of gold-related to the price of paper currencies will ultimately be revealed, yet patience may be required.

 Memorial University of Newfoundland